 [ back to top ]

 Victim Assistance Ministry is the response of the Catholic Diocese of Fort Worth to allegations of clergy sexual abuse.
-This ministry involves communication with the Victim Assistance Coordinator and/or the Charter Response Coordinator in order to provide support so that victims of sexual abuse and their family members may continue the healing process.
+This ministry involves communication with the Victims Assistance Coordinator and/or the Charter Response Coordinator in order to provide support so that victims of sexual abuse and their family members may continue the healing process.
 Coordination of services for victims and families are part of this outreach, as well as the opportunity to meet with the bishop at any point during the healing process.

 The following is a list of those priests, who have served in the Catholic Diocese of Fort Worth since it was established, who had allegations with a semblance of truth made against them regarding sexual misconduct with minors.
 The list includes priests who were diocesan priests of the Diocese of Fort Worth and those who served within the territorial limits of the Diocese of Fort Worth when the incidents of abuse were alleged to have occurred.
 None of these priests are currently in active ministry.